kennu/grunt-dockertimes/README.md

 > Persist file timestamps for Docker image builds.

-This plugin will store all mtime timestamps and SHA1 hashes of your project files into a cache file called .dockertimes.json.
-When run again later, it will scan the cache file and restore the original mtime timestamps of any files whose contents still match the original SHA1 hash.
+This plugin will store the mtime timestamps and SHA1 hashes of your project files into a cache file called .dockertimes.json.
+When the plugin is executed again later, it will scan the cache file and restore the original mtime timestamps of any files whose contents still match the original SHA1 hash.

 The purpose of this operation is to ensure that Docker does not generate a new image layer when you ADD unmodified files in your Dockerfile.
 Docker considers